-This is the second in a series of post in which I reflect on some milestones of my own life.
+This is the second of a series of post in which I reflect on some milestones of my own life.

-At the moment of writing, I have no idea of how to structure all such “stories” – so, I must warn the reader that whatever is written here may be subject to change, and may even be incomprehensible if one is not familiar with my persona.
+At the moment of writing, I have no idea of how to structure all such “stories.”
+Hence, I warn the reader that whatever is written here may be subject to change, and may even be incomprehensible if one is not familiar with my persona.

 To this purpose, however, I must first provide some background on myself.
 In a previous post, I elucidated the major events that transpired during my BSc.
 Here, I will do the same—but for my MSc and, specifically, from December 2013 until April 2016.

 I was extremely confused at the end of December 2013.

 On the one hand, I was somewhat disappointed by myself: I was unable to obtain the “perfect” graduation mark that I had been longing for since I enrolled in my university—and I was dead-set to rectify this failure during my MSc.
 On the other hand, the recent events (above all, the death of my cat) deprived me of the motivation to focus on my studies.

 I must stress that I was oblivious of such lack of motivation: if one were to approach me in December 2013 (or anytime during 2014), and asked “What’s your primary focus, now?”
 I would have answered “Getting my MSc. cum laude.”
 Yet, there was nothing that I did for the following 15 (fifteen!) months that could be used to support such an answer.
 Indeed, from December 2013 until February 2015, my entire life was (subconsciously) devoted to a single activity: video-gaming.